russelldmatt/brain-teasers/brain-teasers/n-dimensional-tic-tac-toe/solution.md

 So we have 5 choices per dimension.
 We have 2 dimensions so our starting guess for how many winning lines will be 5 x 5 = 25.

 But wait, some of these winning lines aren't valid.
 If all the dimensions are constant, that's not a valid tic-tac-toe winning line.
-At least one dimension must be varying otherwise you just get a single square.
+At least one dimension must be increasing or decreasing -- otherwise you just get a single square.
 For example, here is the invalid winning line where x is constant 1 and y is constant 2.

 <div><img src="3.jpg" class="single"></div>